 The Economic Growth and Tax Relief Reconciliation Act of 2001 increased the annual contribution limit for Coverdell ESAs to $2,000 from $500 and expanded the use of funds to K-12.
 The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 extended these provisions through 2012 and the 2013 fiscal cliff provisions made the provisions permanent.

 U.S. savings bonds

 Series EE and Series I savings bonds offer a special tax benefit for college savers--the interest earned by the bonds is exempt from federal income tax if the bonds are used to pay college expenses.
 However, this benefit is restricted by income level.
-For 2011, to exclude all of the bond interest, married couples must have a modified adjusted gross income of $106,650 or less ($109,250 or less in 2012) at the time the bonds are redeemed (cashed in) and individuals must have an income of $71,100 or less ($72,850 or less in 2012).
+For 2011, to exclude all of the bond interest, married couples must have a modified adjusted gross income of $113,950 or less (for 2015) at the time the bonds are redeemed (cashed in) and individuals must have an income of $76,100 or less.
 A partial exemption of interest is allowed for people with incomes slightly above these levels.
 Income levels are indexed for inflation each year.